jsimonrichard/QFE-Experiments/README.md

 ## Training

 First, you will need to run hyperparameter tuning using Optuna.
-Alternatively, you can download the hyperparameters from Zenodo (link coming soon).
+Alternatively, you can download the hyperparameters from [Zenodo](https://zenodo.org/records/13117645).

 To run the Optuna studies, you will first need to start the PostgreSQL database for Optuna.
 That can be done using the following command:
 ```bash